 Most households need to add salt every 4-6 weeks, but this varies based on water hardness, household size, and softener capacity.
 Check your salt level monthly until you establish a pattern for your specific situation.

 While the basic principles are similar, maintenance requirements can vary by model and type (salt-based vs. salt-free, timer-based vs. demand-initiated).
 Always consult your owner's manual for specific maintenance recommendations for your unit.
+You can also compare different types in our salt vs salt-free systems guide.

 If your system is demand-initiated, it should regenerate automatically when needed.
 Timer-based systems may require manual regeneration if they miss a cycle.
 Extended periods without regeneration will result in hard water flowing through your plumbing.